din0s/din0s/README.md

 ### Hi there, I'm dinos 👋

-I am currently pursuing a MSc degree in [Artificial Intelligence](https://www.uva.nl/en/programmes/masters/artificial-intelligence/artificial-intelligence.html) at the University of Amsterdam, with interests in the fields of **Information Retrieval** and **Natural Language Processing**.
-As a Research Intern at [Zeta Alpha](https://zeta-alpha.com), I am exploring the robustness and out-of-domain generalization of Dense Retrieval methods.
+I am a proud alumnus of the University of Amsterdam where I completed my MSc degree in [Artificial Intelligence](https://www.uva.nl/en/programmes/masters/artificial-intelligence/artificial-intelligence.html), with a deep interest in Information Retrieval and Natural Language Processing.
+I've now embarked on an exciting journey as a full-time Research Engineer at [Zeta Alpha](https://zeta-alpha.com), where I'm dedicated to pushing the boundaries of Dense Retrieval methods and enhancing their performance through domain adaptation.

-In the long term, I hope to use my skills and knowledge in Artificial Intelligence to make a positive impact on society.
-I am particularly interested in exploring how AI can be applied to search engines, recommender systems, and language understanding.
-After completing my MSc degree, I hope to join a research team that is working on related areas of AI development.
+Leveraging my skills and knowledge in Artificial Intelligence, I'm committed to making positive contributions to society.
+I have a strong passion for the application of AI in search engines, recommender systems, and language understanding technologies.
+Now, as part of the Zeta Alpha research team, I'm actively engaged in contributing to the advancement of AI development within these realms.

-I have a BSc degree in [Computer Science](https://www.csd.auth.gr/en/) from the Aristotle University of Thessaloniki, with minors in **Artificial Intelligence** and **Data & Web Management**.
-I was actively involved in the university's [ACM Student Chapter](https://auth.acm.org/en/) (Member since 2018, Chair during 2019-2021), where I had the chance to collaborate with many skilled people and share my knowledge on topics such as software development and career growth with the local tech community.
+Before my Master's studies, I obtained a BSc degree in [Computer Science](https://www.csd.auth.gr/en/) from the Aristotle University of Thessaloniki, where I specialized in **Artificial Intelligence** and **Data & Web Management**.
+During my time there, I also took a leadership role in the university's [ACM Student Chapter](https://auth.acm.org/en/) (Member since 2018, Chair from 2019-2021), which allowed me to foster collaborations and develop mentorship opportunities within the local tech community.

 <!-- ![stats](https://github-readme-stats.vercel.app/api?username=din0s&count_private=true&show_icons=true&include_all_commits=true) -->